-Weeks two – eight: Guided workshops
+Week two onwards: Guided workshops

 Our meetings from here on out will be structured as a weekly class where we’ll present templates for a specific section of the playbook and hear from guest speakers who will demo sections of their own playbooks.
 The weekly co-Lab will be time for small group co-working as you work to create a playbook and get feedback from the course instructors, as you need it.
-Our final meeting in week eight will include an opportunity to share how you plan on sharing your playbook with your community and how you will evaluate its impact.
+Our final meeting will include an opportunity to share how you plan on sharing your playbook with your community and how you will evaluate its impact.

 This course, like all CSCCE trainings, is designed to be highly practical and respect learners’ busy lives.
 Worksheets, templates, and scaffolded activities, plus facilitated debriefs will minimize the time required from learners outside of the two weekly classes.